REStud/guidance/RRS/Reproducible-Research-Standard-1.0.md

-# Reproducible Research Standard v
+# Reproducible Research Standard v1.0
 ## What to include in the replication package and in the README document